 The Graduate Diploma can be studied intensively in one year or part time over two years.

 Those interested in completing the Graduate Diploma should apply on this website.
 It should take about an hour to fill out the form.
-We are looking for details of your education background, details of your experience of serving in a church or Christian Ministry. an email address for your 2 references, as well as some information about you and why you want to study this course.
+We are looking for details of your education background, details of your experience of serving in a church or Christian Ministry. an email address for your two references, as well as some information about you and why you want to study this course.

 After the interview we would be able to offer you a place on the course either unconditionally or a conditional offer of future exam results.